SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

 #### Image Augmentation Overview

-Image Augmentation is a concept in Deep Learning that aims to not only increase predictive performance, but also to increase the robustness of the network through regularisation.

-Instead of passing in each of the training set images as it stands, with Image Augmentation we pass in many transformed *versions* of each image.
-This results in increased variation within our training data (without having to explicitly collect more images) meaning the network has a greater chance to understand and learn the objects we’re looking to classify, in a variety of scenarios.

-Common transformation techniques are:

-* Rotation
-* Horizontal/Vertical Shift
-* Shearing
-* Zoom
-* Horizontal/Vertical Flipping
-* Brightness Alteration

-When applying Image Augmentation using Keras' ImageDataGenerator class, we do this "on-the-fly" meaning the network does not actually train on the *original* training set image, but instead on the generated/transformed *versions* of the image - and this version changes each epoch.
-In other words - for each epoch that the network is trained, each image will be called upon, and then randomly transformed based upon the specified parameters - and because of this variation, the network learns to generalise a lot better for many different scenarios.
+Image Augmentation means altering the training set images in random ways, so that the network will see each image, or feature within it, in a slightly different way each time it is passed through.
+Because the images are augmented slightly at each pass, the network can no longer memorize them.
+The aim is to increase the model's ability to generalize.

+Image augmentation in CNN works like an image editor application: we can zoom, rotate, sheer, crop, alter the brightness, etc. But instead of doing this manually and adding nuanced versions of each image to our dataset, we simply set the parameters and let Keras randomly alter the images before they're passed through the training set.

 <br>

 #### Implementing Image Augmentation

-We apply the Image Augmentation logic into the ImageDataGenerator class that exists within our Data Pipeline.

-It is important to note is that we only ever do this for our training data, we don't apply any transformation on our validation or test sets.
-The reason for this is that we want our validation & test data be static, and serve us better for measuring our performance over time.
-If the images in these set kept changing because of transformations it would be really hard to understand if our network was actually improving, or if it was just a lucky set of validation set transformations that made it appear that is was performing better!

-When setting up and training the baseline & Dropout networks - we used the ImageGenerator class for only one thing, to rescale the pixel values.
-Now we will add in the Image Augmentation parameters as well, meaning that as images flow into our network for training the transformations will be applied.
+When setting up and training the baseline and dropout models - we used the ImageGenerator function to rescale the pixel values.
+Now we will use it to add in the Image Augmentation parameters as well.
 In the code below, we add these transformations in and specify the magnitudes that we want each applied:

 ```python